 “Ultrafine nanoparticles are the most hazardous because they penetrate and lodge themselves in the deepest part of the respiratory system also accessing the cardiovascular system.
 They are generated by vehicular combustion processes, particularly of buses with diesel engines”.

 In tests on rats, nanosilver has also been shown to be toxic to liver, brain and stem cells and may harm beneficial bacteria.

 However, there are also dozens more tests that show nanosilver kills pathogens like HIV, herpes, and other viruses which are very difficult to eradicate – so there is also a positive side to the application of the same technology.

 And although nanoparticles have been present in vehicle exhaust fumes for decades, they have also been present in plants which we have been consuming for thousands of years.
-Plants absorb mineral ions from the soil and convert them to nanoparticle-sized minerals within their roots and stems – which we automatically absorb when we eat the plants.
+Plants absorb mineral ions from the soil – they actually convert rock soil particles to atom-sized minerals in the soil before absorbing them – which we then automatically absorb when we eat the plants.
 Keep in mind that an ion is an atom or group of atoms.
 And an atom is one third the size of a nanometer.
-Scientists have even realized that this natural conversion ability of plants may be a better way to produce nanoparticle-sized metals for industrial use, then chemical processes which produce pollutants.
+Scientists have even realized that this natural conversion ability of plants may be a better way to produce nanoparticle-sized metals for industrial use, rather then chemical processes which produce pollutants.

 Nanoparticles were also used by artisans as far back as the 9th century in Mesopotamia for generating a glittering effect on the surface of pots.

 So, when I looked at the fact that plants naturally produce nanoparticle-sized minerals, thus indicating that our bodies have been safely absorbing minerals in this form for millenia, that gave me a base of confidence to try nanoparticle and angstrom-sized minerals.